Project Location: Oklahoma City, Oklahoma

 He continued, “Our other big HVAC concern, of course, was the people load.
 You’ll get 10,000 people in the area on a busy weekend, and many will go through the building.
 It could be 100 degrees outside with people coming in and out of the building, so keeping people comfortable was a big concern.”
 Comfort has not been an issue, though.
 Berkeley said, “We haven’t had any problems.
 Everything is good; the Mitsubishi Electric system is doing exactly what we wanted it to do.”

-The most recent project, RIVERSPORT Rapids, matches the other buildings in architectural beauty and HVAC challenge.
+The most recent project, Riversport Rapids, matches the other buildings in architectural beauty and HVAC challenge.
 McClure said, “This building is a lot bigger than the others.
-It has a large restaurant, a pro shop, a locker room, a big kitchen and a large seating area… and then cubicles, offices, IT closets and warehousing.
+It has a large restaurant, a pro shop, a locker room, a big kitchen and a large seating area… and then cubicles, offices, It closets and warehousing.
 So it’s not just a large building, it has all sorts of spaces.”
 The project team installed four Mitsubishi Electric VRF systems, concealing the outdoor units “behind a mechanical screen where you can’t see them.”
 As with the other projects, it could have been difficult to find an HVAC solution that looks and sounds discreet, and that ensures comfort across a variety of spaces and loads.
 With Mitsubishi Electric, this was not a problem.
 McClure said, “I think of this as an architectural feat – especially since it’s a high-performance building.”

 Riggs echoed that sentiment for the overall Boathouse District project: “Working with the Mitsubishi Electric systems has been great.
 They’re unlike any other systems, and they’re fantastic.
 Very usable.”
 That usability goes a long way.
 The Boathouse District has become a hugely popular area destination.
 It’s no wonder: its beautiful buildings offer spaces to train Olympians, take in a show, do recreational or sporting activities, or just sit back and enjoy a nice, comfortable afternoon.